Maze¶

 setx VCPKG_ROOT vcpkg

-If you installed vcpkg elsewhere, add an environment variable called VCPKG_ROOT
+If you installed vcpkg elsewhere, add an environment variable called VCPKG_ROOT that contains the location where you

 installed vcpkg.